-- Refugee Medical Assistance (RMA)/Entrant Medical Assistance (EMA) - needy refugees who are otherwise ineligible for CalWORKs, Healthy Families, or Medi-Cal may be eligible for health services for 8 months.
-A refugee* does not have to receive RCA to receive RMA benefits.
-The RMA/EMA program is administered by the California Department of Public Health, Refugee Health Section and delivered at the local level by a Refugee Health Coordinator.
+- Refugee Medical Assistance (RMA)/Entrant Medical Assistance (EMA) - needy refugees who are otherwise ineligible for Medi-Cal or Covered California may be eligible for health services for eight months.
+A refugee does not have to receive RCA to receive RMA/EMA benefits.
+The RMA/EMA program is administered by the California Department of Public Health, Refugee Health Section and delivered at the local level through a Refugee Health Coordinator.

-The RCA/ECA, CalWORKs, RMA/EMA programs serve all 58 counties in the state and are operated locally by county social services/welfare departments.
+The RCA/ECA, CalWORKs and RMA/EMA programs serve all 58 counties in the state and are operated locally by county social services/welfare departments.
 Refugees may apply for benefits in the county where they live.
-To find a nearby office, contact the county social services/welfare department listed under the County Government section of your telephone book or visit the on-line county agencies listing .
+To find a nearby office, visit the on-line County Offices website.

 You can apply for Public Social Services benefits online by visiting the following website: E-Benefits California

 - Refugees may also be eligible for refugee-specific services in refugee-impacted counties.
 These may include employability services, English language instruction, on-the-job training, transportation, day care, citizenship and employment authorization document assistance, translation/interpretation and others.
 Contact a County Refugee Coordinator to determine what services are available in local communities, and/or to get additional information on refugee program services and eligibility.

 - Vital to the success of refugee resettlement services are the contributions made by the Resettlement Agencies (RAs), Ethnic Community Based Organizations (ECBOs) and faith/community-based organizations (CBOs).
 ECBOs and CBOs provide culturally and linguistically appropriate services and assist refugees with acculturation into American society.
 RAs assist refugees during their initial placement and provide services for 90 days after arrival in the U.S.